Pond skimmers are a very worthwhile addition to any pond filtration system.

 Types of pond skimmer

-The Swell Pond Skimmer 3000 is also free floating, so it can remove floating debris from virtually any depth of water, as long as it is deep enough for the unit to float without touching the bottom.
+A great example is the Swell Pond Skimmer 3000.
+It’s compact, efficient, and ready to go straight out of the box.
+It can remove floating debris from virtually any depth of water, as long as it is deep enough for the unit to float without touching the bottom.

 How a pond skimmer works